BHD-ConsultingServices/Orchestrations/README.md

         * External Adapters - Adapters that adapt out to 3rd party systems

 * __Testing__
-    * __Integration Tests__ - (Acceptance test cases) High level orchastration tests with a narrow vertical end to end test cases to test how all the different layers fit together
+    * __Integration Orchestration Tests__ - (Acceptance test cases) High level orchastration tests with a narrow vertical end to end test cases to test how all the different layers fit together
-    * __Mocked Tests__ - (Most BL coverage) Orchastration tests that mocks internal adapters so that only orchatration logic is tested
+    * __Mocked Orchestration Tests__ - (Most BL coverage) Orchastration tests that mocks internal adapters so that only orchatration logic is tested
-    * __Rollback Tests__ - (Health Checks) Adapter tests that runs testing in transaction and rolls it back after assertions
+    * __Rollback Adapter Tests__ - (Health Checks) Adapter tests that runs testing in transaction and rolls it back after assertions
     * __Test Data__ - (Local testing & CI) Using the Object Mother the test database can be cleared and populated

 ## Adventagous ##